 Step 5: Fuel and light

 The stove is now completed, all you need to do is put in the fuel and fire it up.
 Remember not to overfill or the flame can get out of control.
 While DIY stove has no simmer control, it should be enough to boil a couple cups of water in approximately 5 – 10 minutes.
 The boiling time depends largely on the fuel you are using and the weather condition.
 When the environment humidity level is high or there are violent winds, expect the boiling time to fluctuate a lot from normal.
+Instead of using electric grills, you can go with this way to have nice meals.

 And that should be most of the basic on how to create the best DIY backpacking stove, fairly easy to take in, right?
 The stove is surely not the best to use but hardly anything can beat it in simplicity and weight.
 The construction is extremely robust and straightforward that everybody can make one at their house.
 If you want to quickly craft up a stove in an emergency, this is the design that you should go after.